craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 Avernus is a place of war, ruled by the Arch-Devil [[Istratige]] and their cabinet of generals.
 Here, they fight against the never-ending tide of Demons crossing into Avernus from the [[#Beachhead Styx]].

 #### Spikelands
+The Spikelands are an area of many dozens of spiked outcroppings of rock.
+They pose little threat on their own, but are a common weapon of flying soldiers, who dash their prey upon the rocks, spearing their flesh in place.

 #### Outpost Maedios
 #### Free-Traitor Territory
 #### Outpost Pesmenos